michaelcrubenstein/brookline-mbta-compliance-site/content/about.md

 Please send feedback to [Michael Rubenstein](mailto:mbtaca@michaelrubenstein.com?subject=FAQ) with further questions to add, requests for clarification, or corrections.
 Please include "FAQ" in the subject header.

+Thanks to Cathleen Cavell for her help editing the content of this website.

-Current as of June 8, 2023
+Current as of June 15, 2023